 $7 (plus $10 to park overnight)

-This hike-in camp right in the middle of Los Angeles is convenient in one way (it's in the Santa Monica Mountains) and less so in another — you have to hike about a mile to reach it.
+This hike-in camp right in the middle of Los Angeles is convenient in one way (it's in the Santa Monica Mountains) and less so in another—you have to hike about a mile to reach it.
 But it's an easy hike you'd likely want to take anyway, and for your effort, you're rewarded with a camp that has room for 8 tents, plus has tables, running water, and a flush toilet.
 Because no reservations are accepted, the spots are available on a first come, first served basis.
-No campfires or smoking is permitted.
+No campfires or smoking are permitted.

 Death Valley National Park

 Death Valley, CA 92328

 The great thing about driving five hours to the hottest spot in the western hemisphere is that, chances are, you will get a campsite.
 Note that some areas are closed during part of the year, so check the website before heading out.
 The uber-desert park has plenty to fascinate kids (see our Death Valley with Kids review), and campgrounds that are first come, first served most of the year (only Furnace Creek takes reservations in the winter months).

 Summer 2020 info: Death Valley campgrounds are closed until further notice.